dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forum .
 Thank you!

 ChangLog:

+@Version 2.3.2
+Added the customizer selective refresh for the footer copyright.
 @Version 2.3.1
 Corrected Sanitization issue
 @version 2.3